jackyzha0/jackyzha0.github.io/content/thoughts/Decisions under risk.md

 ### Utility of Money
 Note that generally, there is a diminishing marginal [[thoughts/utility|utility]] of money

-For example, in a lottery where you win $1M for sure (A) or 50% chance to win $3M and 50% chance to get nothing (B), most people would choose A. The change in [[thoughts/utility|utility]] from $1M to $3M is not enough to offset the drop in probability from certainty to 50%.
+For example, in a lottery where you
+- A) win $1M for sure or
+- B) 50% chance to win $3M and 50% chance to get nothing

+Most people would choose A. The change in [[thoughts/utility|utility]] from $1M to $3M is not enough to offset the drop in probability from certainty to 50%.

 ## Paradoxes and Puzzles
 ### Allais Paradox